SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_other_layers_speed.md

 ## Outer wall

 Speed of outer wall which is outermost and visible.
 It's used to be slower than inner wall speed to get better quality.
+This setting is also limited by [Machine / Motion ability / Resonance avoidance speed settings](vfa-calib).

 ## Inner wall